Catering group Sodexo targets operating margin above 6% in 2025

+Sodexo will later on Wednesday unveil its 2025 strategy based on enhancing and expanding its food services offering to address evolving consumer needs, and accelerating growth in the Benefits and Rewards division through digital services and broader range of employee benefits.

-"Today, with our strategy to refocus and accelerate, and with a relentless focus on execution, we expect to continue to improve our performance in the coming years," CEO Sophie Bellon said in a statement ahead of Sodexo's Capital Markets Day.
+"Today, with our strategy to refocus and accelerate, and with a relentless focus on execution, we expect to continue to improve our performance in the coming years," CEO Sophie Bellon said in a statement.

+The mid-term objectives reflect caterers' recovery after coronavirus restrictions eased, and good prospects in a context of inflation that the company expects will push clients to outsource more of their catering services and employee benefits.

 (Reporting by Diana Mandiá in Gdansk; editing by Milla Nissi)